d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 :label:`fig_blocks`

-From a programing standpoint, a module is represented by a *class*.
+From a programming standpoint, a module is represented by a *class*.
 Any subclass of it must define a forward propagation function that transforms its input into output and must store any necessary parameters.